a-eski/ncsh/README.md

 # ncsh
-An interactive shell written in C focused on speed and building everything from the ground up.
+An interactive unix shell written in C focused on speed and building everything from the ground up.

 # goals
 1. autocomplete